 If your child developed cerebral palsy during prenatal care or delivery, it may be worth investigating if doctor negligence caused or contributed to the condition.
 If so, the doctor or hospital responsible for these injuries may owe your family compensation in a medical malpractice lawsuit.
 Recoverable damages may include your medical bills, lost wages, pain and suffering, and more.

 You do not need to enter settlement negotiations or conduct a medical malpractice lawsuit on your own.
-A McKinney cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to manage all aspects of your case when we represent you.
+A Dallas cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to manage all aspects of your case when we represent you.
 This can include investigating your case, communicating with all parties, and pursuing compensation on your behalf.

 For a free legal consultation with McKinney Cerebral Palsy lawyer, call 1-800-222-9529